castaway/dbix-class-book/chapters/06-Components-and-extending.md

     ## We can still get the original data:
     print $freduser->get_column('email');

+The inflator can also be bypassed, to get the database contents directly, use the `get_column` method on the Row object.

+    $user->get_column('email');

 To re-use your Inflation/Deflation code, it can be made into a component module and added to each Result class as needed, using the `load_components` class method already seen in Chapter 3.
-Generic re-usable components go into the `DBIx::Class::InflateColumn` namespace, components in other namespaces can be loaded by prepending a `+` to the name.
+Generic re-usable components can be put into the `DBIx::Class::InflateColumn` namespace and shared on CPAN for everyone else to use.
+Components which are more for local use only can use your application namespace, these can be loaded by prepending a `+` to the class name.
 So we can make this a MyBlog component:

-    package MyBlog::Schema::InflateColumn::Email;
+    package MyBlog::InflateColumn::Email;

     use strict;
     use warnings;

     use Email::Address;

+    ## Extend register_column to add the inflate/deflate methods for
+    ## each column with a true value for the 'is_email' key
     sub register_column {
       my ($self, $column, $info, @rest) = @_;
       $self->next::method($column, $info, @rest);

-      return unless defined $info->{'is_email'};
+      return unless $info->{'is_email'};

       $self->inflate_column(
         $column => {